hlflanagan/fedidcg/Federated Identity Community Group Charter.md

 ----------------

 This group will seek to make decisions where there is consensus.
-Groups are free to decide how to make decisions (e.g. Participants who have earned Committer status for a history of useful contributions assess consensus, or the Chair assesses consensus, or where consensus isn't clear there is a Call for Consensus \[CfC\] to allow multi-day online feedback for a proposed course of action).
-It is expected that participants can earn Committer status through a history of valuable contributions as is common in open source projects.
+Groups are free to decide how to make decisions (e.g., participants who have earned committer status for a history of useful contributions assess consensus, or the chair assesses consensus, or where consensus isn't clear there is a Call for Consensus \[CfC\] to allow multi-day online feedback for a proposed course of action).
+It is expected that participants can earn committer status through a history of valuable contributions as is common in open source projects.
 After discussion and due consideration of different opinions, a decision should be publicly recorded (where GitHub is used as the resolution of an Issue).

-If substantial disagreement remains (e.g. the group is divided) and the group needs to decide an Issue in order to continue to make progress, the Committers will choose an alternative that had substantial support (with a vote of Committers if necessary).
+If substantial disagreement remains (e.g., the group is divided) and the group needs to decide an issue in order to continue to make progress, the committers will choose an alternative that had substantial support (with a vote of committers if necessary).
 Individuals who disagree with the choice are strongly encouraged to take ownership of their objection by taking ownership of an alternative fork.
-This is explicitly allowed (and preferred to blocking progress) with a goal of letting implementation experience inform which spec is ultimately chosen by the group to move ahead with.
+This is explicitly allowed (and preferred to blocking progress) with a goal of letting implementation experience inform which spec is ultimately chosen by the group to support.

 Any decisions reached at any meeting are tentative and should be recorded in a GitHub Issue for groups that use GitHub and otherwise on the group's public mail list.
-Any group participant may object to a decision reached at an online or in-person meeting within 7 days of publication of the decision provided that they include clear technical reasons for their objection.
-The Chairs will facilitate discussion to try to resolve the objection according to the [decision process](#decision).
+Any group participant may object to a decision reached at an online or in-person meeting within seven days of publication of the decision provided that they include clear technical reasons for their objection.
+The chairs will facilitate discussion to try to resolve the objection according to the [decision process](#decision).

-It is the Chairs' responsibility to ensure that the decision process is fair, respects the consensus of the CG, and does not unreasonably favour or discriminate against any group participant or their employer.
+It is the chairs' responsibility to ensure that the decision process is fair, respects the consensus of the community group, and does not unreasonably favor or discriminate against any group participant or their employer.

 Chair Selection
 ---------------
+This community group will have three chairs.

-Participants in this group choose their Chair(s) and can replace their Chair(s) at any time using whatever means they prefer.
-However, if 5 participants, no two from the same organisation, call for an election, the group must use the following process to replace any current Chair(s) with a new Chair, consulting the Community Development Lead on election operations (e.g., voting infrastructure and using [RFC 2777](https://tools.ietf.org/html/rfc2777)).
+Participants in this group choose their chair(s) and can replace their chair(s) at any time using whatever means they prefer.
+However, if five participants, no two from the same organisation, call for an election, the group must use the following process to replace any current chair(s) with a new chair, consulting the Community Development Lead on election operations (e.g., voting infrastructure and using [RFC 2777](https://tools.ietf.org/html/rfc2777)).

 1. Participants announce their candidacies.
 Participants have 14 days to announce their candidacies, but this period ends as soon as all participants have announced their intentions.
-If there is only one candidate, that person becomes the Chair.
+If there is only one candidate, that person becomes the chair.
 If there are two or more candidates, there is a vote.
 Otherwise, nothing changes.
 2. Participants vote.
 Participants have 21 days to vote for a single candidate, but this period ends as soon as all participants have voted.
-The individual who receives the most votes, no two from the same organisation, is elected chair.
+The individuals who receives the most votes, no two representing the same organisation, is elected chair.
 In case of a tie, RFC2777 is used to break the tie.
-An elected Chair may appoint co-Chairs.
+An elected chair will appoint two co-chairs; no two chairs may represent the same organization.

 Participants dissatisfied with the outcome of an election may ask the Community Development Lead to intervene.
 The Community Development Lead,